erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 * You need to be a good researcher to be able to successful in Cyber Security field, read command outputs and especially errors carefully
 * Do not forget to spend at least 30 minutes for walking everyday, healthy body is a must
 * If you get frustrated during labs/exam, try to get away for at least 5 minutes to chill down.
 Once you are back to study, try to make a list of information you got about the target machine, re-read the recon results.

+Please let me know if you see any mistakes or have suggestions about this guide.
+Hope it helps your journey.